Office Hours: Tuesday/Thursday 10:00-10:50am

 “A Sea of Debt: Histories of Commerce and Obligation in the Indian Ocean, c.
 1850-1940” Enterprise and Society, Vol. 15, No. 4 (2014), pp. 643-654

-“The Waraqa: The Biography of an Obligation” in World on the Horizon: Swahili Arts Across the Indian Ocean (Forthcoming, 2017)
+“The Waraqa: The Biography of an Obligation” in Prita Meier and Allyson Purpura (eds.)
+World on the Horizon: Swahili Arts Across the Indian Ocean (University of Washington Press, 2018), pp.

 “Writing Across the Waters in the Gulf and Indian Ocean” in Between East and West: A Gulf, a written accompaniment to Kuwait’s Pavilion at the 15th International Architecture Exhibition – La Biennale di Venezia (2016)